Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/request-configuration.md

 Not all actions on a request are available by default and in some cases there are actions that are visible but not needed for a particular type of request.

 Enable or Disable an Action by clicking on the Enable or Disable Action button next to each action.
+See the [Request Action Overview](/servicemanager-user-guide/service-portfolio/requests/request-actions) for more information about each individual action.

 ![Request Actions](_books/servicemanager-user-guide/service-portfolio/services/images/request-actions.png)